 Water is the most valuable resource that is limited in nature.
 Water required for crop cultivation is quenched through the irrigation.
 Traditional methods of watering implicated the more wastage of water and application cost.
 Smart devices like soil moist sensors restricted the water loss and improved the yield with better quality considering the expenses incurred for procurement of devices and accessories.

-Reference
+References

 D.L.
 Bjorneberg, "IRRIGATION Methods", Elsevier Inc., (2013).J.M.
 Blonquist, S.B.
 Jones, D.A.